 There are some excellent descriptions of depression.
 Haig writes that as far as other people can tell, depression “sometimes seems like nothing at all.
 You are walking around with your head on fire and no one can see the flames.”
 He likens depression to being ejected from a protective shell: “It was total exposure.
 A red-raw, naked mind.”
 He also writes about the moment he realized life was available to him again, which I thought was an excellent way to capture the transition into recovery.

 The author discusses his personal conclusion that medication was not right for him.
 He explains that experiencing the agony of depression without medication made him more in tune with himself, and allowed for “an alertness I know from myself and others can be lost via pills, eventually helped me build myself up from scratch.”
 He’s clear that medication is a useful option for some people, but I couldn’t help but feel a twinge of concern.
-It’s interesting how with mental illness, probably more than any other kind of illness, there is a fine line to walk when it comes to talk about opinions on medication.
+It’s interesting how with mental illness, probably more than any other kind of illness, there is a fine line to walk when it comes to talking about opinions on medication.
 Meds certainly aren’t the right choice for everybody, but since there is so much stigma around psychiatric medication wording choices become extremely important to avoid scaring off people who might be greatly helped by medication.
 This didn’t at all seem to be Haig’s intent, but I worry that this could potentially be misinterpreted by people sitting on the fence about medication.

 There were a few statements in the book that made me raise a figurative eyebrow.
 The author writes “Things aren’t going to get worse.
 You want to kill yourself.
 That is as low as it gets.
 There is only upwards from here.”
 I don’t know that it’s quite that simple.
 While having thoughts of suicide is pretty darn low, there can still be a ways down to go before rock bottom.
 Haig also writes that everyone would have a mental illness label “if they asked the right professional”.
 While labels may get tossed around a bit haphazardly, that doesn’t mean it’s accurate, and it also doesn’t mean that everyone has a diagnosable mental illness.
 I understand what Haig is trying to say about labelling being arbitrary; I’m just not sure that was the right way to say it.